 2. Little Havana:

-Little Havana is the main hub of the Cuban culture in Miami.
+Little Havana is the main hub of Cuban culture in Miami.
 This wonderful neighborhood in Miami has a rich history that dates back to the influx of Cuban refugees who settled into the neighborhood; they settled down and became top cultural and political players in the city till date.
-The most popular and top Cuban restaurant in Little Havana is at Versailles, where most elderly Cuban immigrants hook up for a café con leche; they share memories, interact, and also get to talk about current happenings in Cuban politics.
+The most popular and top Cuban restaurant in Little Havana is at Versailles, where most elderly Cuban immigrants hook up for a café con Leche; they share memories, interact, and also get to talk about current happenings in Cuban politics.